 - Review the treatment plan and make changes when you think best.

-Ms. Rago noted that ANAD have free support groups and mentoring programs for recovery and that they invite people to take advantage of the free services.
+Dr. Rago noted that ANAD has free support groups and mentoring programs for recovery and that they invite people to take advantage of the free services.
 “The right help can change your life, and even save your life,” she said.

 Anorexia nervosa is an eating disorder and a serious mental health condition.
 It involves restricting food intake, which can lead to severe nutritional deficiencies.